AbdullahDaGoat/SwitchBackToReddit/Readme.md

 If you want to use a custom URL, enter it in the "Enter a custom Reddit domain" input field and click the "Add" button.
 The custom URL will be added to the dropdown menu for future use.

+# Please Note
+For this code to function properly as soon as you land on reddit.com you must initalize the chrome extension

 ## Contributing

 If you want to contribute to this extension, feel free to open a pull request or submit an issue.
 Please make sure to follow the code style and conventions used in this repository.